 - Split File

 Consulting is provided by Shirlene Pearson, PhD.
 All services are free of charge.
 To request assistance on a project, please contact:

 Fondren Library West, Room 101AB

 IT offers support and consulting services for desktop database applications including FileMaker and Microsoft Access.
-The Desktop Database Analyst, is available to assist faculty and staff with creating, troubleshooting and securing databases used for departmental functions.
+Our Desktop Database Analyst, Gary Torborg, is available to assist faculty and staff with creating, troubleshooting and securing databases used for departmental functions.
 He is very knowledgeable in both applications and can assist in determining the right solution and configuration for a departmental database.
 Please submit a request for assistance via the Online Support Center.

 - Free consulting service is available to all faculty and staff